 Because it is such a fundamental part of our day-to-day lives, it is easy to to forget that soap is one of the most important items on the prepper’s must-have list.

 We all know that being able to wash our bodies is important for preventing disease, but most of us don’t know exactly how soap works its anti-microbial magic.
-One may wonder, for example, how it is that germs can develop immunity to antibiotics and yet not develop an immunity to the effects of soap?
+Some may wonder, for example, how it is that germs can develop immunity to antibiotics and yet not develop an immunity to the effects of soap.

 The reason soap will always be effective is because its action is actually mechanical in nature rather than medicinal.
 Regular (non anti-bacterial) soap doesn’t necessarily kill microorganisms – it simply removes them from your skin.
 It does this in two ways: